How To Get Rid Of Ants In Bathroom Drain | A Complete Guide

 Locate and Seal Ants’ Entry Point

 They can crawl through any crevice or hole in the house, especially around the bathroom area.
-Take time to find all ants’ entry points and seal them with caulk.
-This will bar them from moving further.
+Take time to find all ants’ entry points and seal them with caulk to prevent them from moving further.
 Be aware that the bathroom may not be their only entry point.

 Keep the Shower Dry